-This acts as your musical resume, and usually takes the form of website or page on websites such as Sonicbids.
-Your music is the most important part for your EPK, so ensure your best songs are listed at the top of your page or on the homepage of your website.
+This acts as your musical resume, and usually takes the form of a website or online profile.
+Your music is the most important part of your EPK, so ensure your best songs are listed at the top of your page or on the homepage of your website.

 Also include band/artist images, a biography, links to social media accounts, websites, news articles that mention yourself, and contact details.

 Ensure that your EPK is in line and consistent with your music brand.
 The images and videos in your digital resume should be high quality and display professionalism, as well as your unique tone.

 Videos of live shows also allow agents to see you in action and make the decision to contact you about potential shows.

 Build a showcase/website with us right here at Music Gateway for free!